Cattai Farm picnic area

 Ideal for a picnic or barbecue, Cattai Farm picnic area is located close to historic sites on the Hawkesbury River banks.
 Visit for birdwatching and paddling.

 - Picnic areas

 - Park entry fees apply

 - Drinking water

 - Please note

 - Picnic shelters can be booked in advance for a fee.
+Booking reservations must be made 4 or more day(s) in advance.
 To make a booking, phone the Scheyville office on 02 4580 2750 during office hours.